 To synthesize sustainability studies coursework and internship experiences, students will collaboratively develop and implement a sustainability project on the Rider campus, aiming to simultaneously reduce both depletable resource use and environmental impact.
 Seminar sessions will explore the historical development of current systems and innovative thinking related to sustainability planning related to the focal issue.
 Specific topic at discretion of the instructor.
 Prerequisite(s): SUS 100, SUS 100L.

 Corequisite(s): SUS 400 or as prerequisite or permission of instructor.

-SUS 490 Independent Research and Study 1-4 Credits
+SUS 490 Independent Study: Research and Creative Expression 1-4 Credits

 Immerses the student in applying sustainability principles in a field setting.
 Students are expected to assess the outcomes of their projects and communicate their results verbally and in writing to interested audiences.